symfony/symfony-docs/contributing/code/bc.rst

 * You can safely type hint against the interface.

-* You can safely use any of the methods provided by the interface.
+* You can safely call any of the methods provided by the interface.

 However: